IsmaelMohammed/dotravel/README.md

-simple travel agency website project using java.
+simple travel agency website project using java and HTML.